encryption-alliance/unified-vault-format/vault metadata/README.md

 The metadata file MUST be stored in the root directory of the encrypted vault structure for applications to retrieve it from remote storage without traversing deep hierarchies.
 Furthermore, it helps the user to understand the purpose of the directory.

-The file SHOULD be named `vault.uvf` (_TBD_), however application vendors may decide to use custom names matching their brand.
+The file SHOULD be named `vault.uvf`, however application vendors may decide to use custom names matching their brand.

 ## File Format